yusuke111214/OpenRDW2/README.md

 Once you have everything set up, open the ***OpenRDW Scene*** and start playing to see the visualized simulation process!

+### Using PredRedLPP

+To use the PredRedLPP redirector in your experiments:

+1. Select the ***Redirected Avatar*** gameobject in the scene hierarchy
+2. In the ***Redirection Manager*** component, set `Redirector Choice` to **PredRedLPP**
+3. Configure PredRedLPP parameters in the ***Global Configuration*** component:
+   - `Prediction Horizon`: Distance for trajectory prediction (default: 3.0m)
+   - `Lemniscate Endpoints`: Number of candidate trajectories (default: 11)
+   - `Discount Factor`: Time discount parameter for cost function (default: 0.8)
+   - `Use Minimal Action Set`: Enable for faster computation with reduced action set

+The implementation includes three main components:
+- `PredRedLPP_Redirector.cs`: Main redirector implementation
+- `LemniscatePathPredictor.cs`: Lemniscate-based trajectory prediction
+- `TrajectoryEvaluator.cs`: Cost-based trajectory and action evaluation

+Trajectory visualization (lemniscate shape, endpoints, and selected trajectory) can be toggled using the `Visualize Predictions` option in the redirector component.

 ### Project Structure

 The main ***OpenRDW Scene*** is located at `Assets/OpenRDW/Scenes/OpenRDW Scene.unity`.